 "You know, this reminds me of a ridiculously long and tedious flashback, that in no way relates to our current predicament, from when Sasori was a child. . ."
 Chiyo instantly became dead to the world.

 "God damn it all!
 Can we please get on with the battle already?!"
 The red haired male snapped in frustration.
-"I mean all we've been doing is talking this whole time!
+"I mean, literally all we've been doing is talking this whole time!
 Aren't we ninjas?
-Where the hell is the fighting?!"
+Where the hell is the action?!"